WOMEN'S ART BOARD

 Women's Art Board makes two major programs open to the public each year, Art Talks and the Barbara Rinella Luncheon.
 Annually presented by the Women's Art Board of Rockford Art Museum, the three-part Art Talks series features lectures that relate to current exhibitions by notable artists and art educators.
 Held at noon in the theater at Riverfront Museum Park for the Arts and Sciences, which houses RAM.

-Barbara Rinella will return to Rockford for her 15th year this fall, Wednesday, October 16, 2013.
 Barbara Rinella, a former teacher, defines herself as an "academic entertainer."
 For many years she has been celebrating literature and learning through her delightful programs on current books.
 Taking on the personas of characters from the works of great authors, she has portrayed a wide range of historical, fictional, and public figures with humor and wit.
-The luncheon also features a silent auction, raffle, and book sale.
+Held every October, the luncheon also features a silent auction, raffle, gift shop and book sale.

 The Women's Art Board started in 1963 as an idea and proposal presented by Patricia Sneed, then Vice President and soon-to-be President of the Rockford Art Association Board of Trustees.
 Having observed the pluses offered by women's boards at other museums, the concept was for a new group that would provide added dimensions to existing programs.
 The Board was not to be an auxiliary, but would concentrate their efforts on original and enriching art programs for adults and children.